caiges/migs/README.md

 ## Development

-If you're developing new shiny things for mig, you'll need to run `npm run watch` before running stuff like `node dist/index.js migrate`
+If you're developing new shiny things for migs, you'll need to run `npm run watch` before running stuff like `node dist/index.js migrate`

-## Gotchas

-If your umzug.json file in specific migrations repo has entries in the json array ... and you've wiped your db ... clearout the array ... should be []